clarkwinkelmann/flarum-ext-godot-embed/README.md

 The bbcode is registered into FoF Upload as a template.

+bbcode parameters (all optional):

+- `filesize=INT`: `pck` file size in bytes.
+Automatically populated when using FoF Upload.
+Necessary for progress bar to be visible.
+- `cover=URL`: URL to an image file that will be rendered as background before the game is loaded.
+- `args=TEXT`: Arguments to pass to Godot Engine.
+Will be parsed similarly to command line arguments and merged with `--main-pack` argument.
+- `width=NUMBER` (default 600): Width of embedded player in pixels.
+- `height=NUMBER` (default 400): Height of embedded player in pixels.
+Design is responsive, if the player is resized down, the ratio will be preserved.
+- `mobile=1`: Hides the "not compatible with mobile" message.
+- `autoload=1`: Loads the game without needing to click in iframe.

-Before you can use the extension, you need to download the templates from https://godotengine.org/download and host the `webassembly_release.zip` files inside somewhere on your server.
+Before you can use the extension, you need to download the templates from https://godotengine.org/download and host the `webassembly_release.zip` files somewhere on your server.
 Then provide the public URL to that folder in the "Base path" setting in the admin panel.
 For example, you can extract to `<Flarum installation>/public/assets/godot` and set `/assets/godot` in the setting.
+Optionally add the size of the wasm file in bytes in the corresponding setting for the progress bar to render.

 **This extension doesn't provide any built-in security!**
 For use in production, make sure the engine and game files are accessed through a CDN URL that doesn't allow access to Flarum cookies.